-Enter Sunagan, 26 years old, passionate about anime, tv series, movies, books, cooking, travelling, classical music, languages, culture, philosophy and last but not least psychology.
-I obtained a master's degree in clinical health psychology three years ago.
+Enter Sunagan, 28 years old, passionate about anime, tv series, movies, books, cooking, travelling, classical music, languages, culture, philosophy and last but not least psychology.
+I obtained a master's degree in clinical health psychology five years ago.
 I worked several relevant (as a psychologist) and semirelevant (as a tutor or coach) jobs after that.
-Lately, the work has been getting better and also more interesting, so that's something I'm really excited about.
+For the past few months I have been working and studying hard to become a cognitive behavioral therapist and I am about halfway towards reaching that goal.
 I met my boyfriend Omurqi (sweet, intelligent, easy-going, funny) on this very website in 2010 and we have been a happy couple ever since.
-He is very close to obtaining a master's degree now himself - in computer science - and he can't wait to find an interesting and challenging job.
+He has landed his dream job of IT security specialist last year and he is thrilled about working with a highly motivated (and also playful) team.
+In short, we are both very happy with the way things are turning out ;-)!

 I used to be a fairly hopeless anime addict in the past, but the times of watching 15 episodes a day are now over.
-Nowadays I watch around 150 episodes a month.
-What can I say, life's gotten busier and although it's filled with less anime than before, I'm still enjoying it to the fullest.
+Nowadays I watch around 170 episodes a month (about two hours a day of watching anime).
+What can I say, life's gotten busier and my beloved Netflix is also constantly vying for my free time.
+As you probably guessed, I plead guilty to frequent bingewatching...
 What else about me, huh?
 I'm openminded, interested in a lot of different things and I like to talk about philosophical issues, although I'm also pretty capable of embarrassing myself laughing my ass off xD.
 I'm someone who likes observing and analyzing, I'm passive, essentially a dreamer.
 Also, I've had my fair share of trouble in life in the past, but right now I'm happy and in love, not taking life too seriously.

 Moving on to my love for anime.
 I guess my liking of anime could be predicted in a certain way.
 I'm someone who needs to have addictions in order to enjoy life; in my case these addictions are storytelling, -reading and watching, shortly, the media that provide me with them; books, tv, music, games and anime.
 Some series are primarily good because of the plot or the humor, others because of the character chemistry, passing on certain ideas or creating a particular atmosphere.
 Some series give me the satisfaction of emotional or intellectual challenges, but they are not necessairy to enjoy a show.